 In terms of social fairness in the cannabis sector, now that marijuana is legal, it has become a very high mountain to scale.
 Also, the need for social equity programs has skyrocketed, as evenness in the cannabis industry has become paramount.

-HR leaders are taking on the task of providing the necessary resources to the cannabis industry system.
-There have been focused efforts on programs, engagement, and training to improve social equity among cannabis users.
+HR leaders are taking on the task of providing the necessary resources and tools to the cannabis industry.
+There have been focused efforts on programs, engagement, tools and training to improve social equity initiatives and support.
 This is another reason why HR is a top topic for cannabis dispensary owners.

 From 2019 through 2021, the cannabis market was predicted to increase at a rate of 21% per year.
 According to cannabis market growth data, the marijuana sector will generate $23 billion in yearly income in three years.